jorgevs/test-maven-plugin/README.md

 # test-maven-plugin

-This is a basic test of the creation of a Maven Plugin
+This is a basic test of a Maven Plugin creation

 ### Prerequisites